andrelopes1/little_lemon/README.md

 Please note: The only fully functional feature on this website, aside from the design, is the "Reserve a Table" function.

 ## Screenshots
-Here are some screeenshots of the application showcasing the Booking functionality.
+Here are some screenshots of the application highlighting the Booking functionality.

 <img src="https://github.com/andrelopes1/little_lemon/blob/main/screenshots/little-lemon.png" width="400" /> <img src="https://github.com/andrelopes1/little_lemon/blob/main/screenshots/little-lemon1.png" width="400" />